containerbuildsystem/osbs-docs/docs/users.rst

 images using their NVRs.
 If any of the parent image builds is not found in koji, or if NVR information cannot be extracted from the parent image, OSBS assumes that the parent image was not built by OSBS and halts the current build.
-In othe words, an image cannot be built using a parent image which has not been built by OSBS.
+In other words, an image cannot be built using a parent image which has not been built by OSBS.
 It is possible to disable this feature through reactor configuration.
 See the ``skip_koji_check_for_base_image`` option in `config.json`_ for further reference.